SaintSkeeta/LaunchSitecoreTDS/README.md

 ### Quick Guide ###
 - Install a blank instance of Sitecore using SIM.
 - Update Include configs so you're running in Live mode.
-- Copy the required Sitecore DLLs to the `Installers\Sitecore` folder.
+- Restore all Nuget packages (note: Sitecore Nuget packages should exist in your private Nuget repo).
-- Within either the MVC or WebForms solution, setup your local TDS settings, either by changing the `TdsGlobal.config` file, or by duplicating it with the name `TdsGlobal.config.user`
+- Within the MVC solution, setup your local TDS settings, either by changing the `TdsGlobal.config` file, or by duplicating it with the name `TdsGlobal.config.user`
 - Deploy the solution, so code and items are deployed to your local instance.
 - Perform post-build steps: Rebuild Indexes, Deploy Campaigns and Goals, Rebuild the Links Database